category : Biodiversity and nature preservation

 The oceans are essential to the success of wind farms, as well as others such as hydropower and tidal energy.

 The coral reef habitat is one of the most important habitats on earth.
 These are underwater structures built by small marine animals.

 There are three different types of coral reefs.
 These are peripheral reefs, barrier reefs and atolls.
 Peripheral reefs lie close to the shore, while barrier reefs are farther from the sea.
 They got their name because they often function as a barrier to stronger sea currents.
 Sometimes atolls can be confused with islands because they are large.
 They are known for their beautiful shapes and colours and often attract divers and tourists who want to swim among them and observe life there.

 One of the most interesting reefs is the Great Barrier Reef.
-It includes 900 smaller reefs and covers 2,600 miles over 500 islands.
+It includes 900 smaller reefs and covers an area of 3,900 kilometers and over 500 islands.